deepset-ai/haystack/docs/_src/api/api/document_store.md

 - `embedding_dim`: The embedding vector size.
 - `return_embedding`: Whether to return document embeddings.
 - `index`: Name of index in document store to use.
-- `similarity`: The similarity function used to compare document vectors. `"dot_product"` is the default since it is more performant with DPR embeddings. `"cosine"` is recommended if you are using a Sentence-Transformer model.
+- `similarity`: The similarity function used to compare document vectors. `"cosine"` is the default and is recommended if you are using a Sentence-Transformer model. `"dot_product"` is more performant with DPR embeddings.
 In both cases, the returned values in Document.score are normalized to be in range [0,1]:
     - For `"dot_product"`: `expit(np.asarray(raw_score / 100))`
     - For `"cosine"`: `(raw_score + 1) / 2`